Trust Us for Leaky Chimney Repairs

 It’s a lack of protection in this area that tends to lead to damage in your home near the fireplace – like staining on your walls, rotted woodwork, and more.

-Fortunately, we can install a protective barrier – chimney flashing – to ensure water is blocked from entering.
+Fortunately, we can install a protective barrier – chimney flashing – on your New Braunfels area home to ensure water is blocked from entering.
 Flashing consists of pieces of metal that are assembled together to block this area and guide water away.

 Chimney flashing is made up of two layers: step flashing and counter flashing.
 Step flashing goes up on the deck of the system, sitting underneath the shingles, and it prevents water from entering into your attic or upper levels of your home.
 Counter flashing keeps water from accessing the step flashing and is installed into the mortar joints of your masonry structure.